 Creating Home Study Routines and Spaces, Part 2

 Academic achievement is greatly influenced by a parent's relationship with their child, but not nearly as much as when parents make academics a visible, active priority in the daily life of the home and explain (and actively enforce) their own expectations (see Part 1).
 The importance you place on hard work and education in general can be demonstrated by including schoolwork in the calendar and providing conducive study places for your children.
-Yet, there is no substitute for the kind of assist …
+Yet, there is no substitute for the kind of …

 read more